 Section 1.
-Officers of the SIG shall include, at a minimum, a presiding officer to be known as the Chair.
-Although not required, a SIG can also choose to elect other officers such as a

-Chair-elect, Secretary, Treasurer or Secretary/Treasurer, Communications Officer, SIG Cabinet Representative, and Membership Officer.
+Officers of the SIG shall include, at a minimum, a presiding officer to be known as the Chair, an Immediate Past Chair and a Chair-elect.
+Although not required, a SIG can also choose to appoint other officers such as a Secretary, Treasurer or Secretary/Treasurer, Communications Officer, and Membership Officer.